 |Reporting||Scorecard Fact and history from postgres||Usage Data and Scorecard Fact||Scorecard Fact and Snapshot|

 |Exceptions for Overrides||Yes||No||Yes|

 In this article, you will learn about:

 - Scorecards 2.0

 - Suggested Reading

 Scorecards 2.0 provides a single place in Gainsight to configure and manage both Account and Relationship scorecards.
 You can access this feature at Administration > Scorecards 2.0.
 With Gainsight’s May 2017 release, you can also create multiple scorecards.
 Multiple scorecards enable you to have different scorecard configurations in Gainsight which can be applied to different Accounts/Relationships automatically based on criteria like customer stage or lifecycle, etc. If you use multiple scorecards, you will set one of them as the Default, so that any Accounts/Relationships that do not match your criteria will be assigned the Default scorecard configuration.
+You can only assign one scorecard to each Account/Relationship at a time.
 For more information, see Configure Scorecards 2.0.